 Have you seen Jericho?
 Did you like the romance or the characters?
 What was your favorite story?
 Sound off below with your thoughts!
 I’d love to read them.

 Content Note: There two implied sensual scenes (neither one goes beyond the unbuttoning of a shirt, and a scene showing them redress).
 Multiple scenes (non-graphic) take place in a brothel.
-There is some violence including a man’s throat being slit and explosions.
-The series is rated TV-14.
+There is some violence including a many dying from a slit throat, and explosions.
+The series is TV-14.

 This review first appeared on Silver Petticoat Review.